-The submitted appraisal shows that the potential options of a) redeveloping the site for employment re-use and / or b) redeveloping the site for residential use, would create a negative site value.
+The submitted appraisal shows that the potential options of a) redeveloping the site for employment re-use and / or b) redeveloping the site for residential use would create a negative site value.
 There is the real prospect that if the developer does not yield a reasonable return from the site, then the development will not be capable of being delivered.
-The accepted industry standard that a developer should expect to achieve on a site is a 20% increase in Gross Development Value (GDV).

-Taking into account the site abnormal costs, which comprise of; demolition and site clearance; remediation; provision of suitable access; the GDV of developing the site for potential alternatives would fall below the 17.5-20% that would make the scheme less attractive to the developer / landowner and would potentially risk the regeneration of the site.
+Taking into account the site abnormal costs, which comprise of; demolition and site clearance; remediation; provision of suitable access; the GDV of developing the site for potential alternatives would fall below the 17.5-20% which would make the scheme less attractive to the developer / landowner.
 The proposed retail scheme would be able to generate a positive GDV that is attractive to the developer / landowner and would enable the redevelopment of this gateway brownfield site.
-In light of the submitted viability appraisal and in addition to the earlier considerations regarding employment land, it is not considered that a refusal could be sustained on the loss of employment land in this case.
-This has been confirmed by the Head of Planning Strategy.